Dick Grayson (Titans character): Stopping Red Hood

+Stopping Trigon again

 Reception

-Thwaites was cast as Dick Grayson / Nightwing on the show Titans in 2017.
-His performance was praised by many critics, when the show itself was not seen as a good one.
+Brenton Thwaites' performance was praised by many critics, while the series as a whole met mixed reviews.
 Some also said that the dynamic between Dick and Teagan Croft's character Rachel Roth was a driving force in the first season of the show.
-One review of the show, noted that Thwaites' character was a leading force into a complicated and messy show.
-Fans also noted that Thwaites acting was a contributing factor for the success of the show and the character, with his ability of expressing a variety of emotions making Dick a more relatable person.
+One review of the show noted that Thwaites' character was a leading force into a complicated and messy show.
+Fans also noted that Thwaites acting was a contributing factor for the success of the show and the character, with his ability of expressing a variety of emotions, making Dick a more relatable person.
 Popular website Polygon.com wrote that "the show definitely has a main character, and it's Dick Grayson", naming him a "leader".
-For the third season, Collider wrote that the dynamic between Dick and Barbara Gordon gives some of the best moments of introspection the season has to offer, while in this season, Dick role looks more like Batman's.
+For the third season, Collider wrote that the dynamic between Dick and Barbara Gordon gives some of the best moments of introspection the season has to offer, while in this season, Dick's role looks more like Batman's.